Basket Traffic: History versus Hollywood

 The Brutal Story of Vlad Dracula The Impaler!

 “Send us mail” Welcome back to the show where we combine film, history and comedy.
 Show Summary: Halloween gets weird fast when you start with a tiny Snickers and end with Vlad the Impaler.
 We’re back on Basket Traffic talking about the stuff we actually return to every October: candy debates, scary movies, and the stories that make the season feel like a portal to childhood, even when we pretend we’re too old for it.
 We follow the history of Dracula from Bram Stoker’s novel to the explosion of vampire folklore and pop culture, including how the character changes across theater and film and why the “fangs” we picture today weren’t always part of the look.
 We also get into the infamous Nosferatu lawsuit, the Coppola Dracula movie as a surprisingly accurate adaptation, and the endless list of actors who have played the world’s most durable monster.
 Then we go full dark history with Vlad III of Wallachia, the real-life ruler often linked to Dracula: hostage politics inside the Ottoman Empire, a short violent reign, and the terror strategy that earned him the name Vlad the Impaler.
 From there, we pull back into why horror works at all, swapping trauma titles like Salem’s Lot and The Exorcist, remembering how landlines made When a Stranger Calls hit harder, and arguing about Tim Burton as the unofficial patron saint of Halloween vibes.
 We close with pure nostalgia: trick-or-treating without supervision, bonfires, and the reckless era of firecrackers and Roman candle wars.
 If you like Halloween history, Dracula lore, vampire movies, and honest nostalgia with dark humor, hit subscribe, share the show with a fellow horror fan, and leave us a review telling us what movie you rewatch every October.
-Take Action: Press the follow button for more fascinating historical deep dives and cultural explorations!
-Our many thanks for your support.
+Help support us: Press the follow button for more fascinating historical deep dives and cultural explorations!
+Our many thanks.

 51 min